Updated: December 11, 2020

 The scientific community recognizes the need for THC for medicinal practice.

 And while we continue to see advancements in the synthesis of cannabinoids, we firmly believe that cultivating, processing and dispensing medical cannabis carries more health benefits than synthetic synthesis.

 Natural cultivation can also be the most efficient method of growing and extracting cannabinoids.

 Getting Back to Our Roots

-Maybe we’ll learn how to efficiently synthesis cannabinoids, or maybe (and for the better) we’ll build a better relationship with our planet by learning to grow and nurture plants that provide us with natural healing solutions.
-As a partnership with Earth that’s great for everyone.
+Maybe we’ll learn how to efficiently synthesize cannabinoids, or maybe (and for the better) we’ll build a better relationship with our planet by learning to grow and nurture plants that provide us with natural healing solutions.
+As a partnership with Earth, that’s great for everyone.